MobiusXXF/terraform-beginner-bootcamp-2023/README.md

 ###
 - Project Template from [ExamProCo](https://github.com/ExamProCo/terraform-beginner-bootcamp-2023).
-- Obtained Terraform Associate 003 on 1st Sep 2023, and while seeking ways to apply theory into practice, I was just in time for the start of this bootcamp.
+- Obtained the Terraform Associate 003 on 1st Sep 2023, and while seeking ways to apply theory into practice, I began this bootcamp to do just that.
 - --Awaiting Completion--

 ## Journaling Homework